 The City of Statesboro Fire Department is headed by Chief Timothy Grams.
 Chief Grams has been with the Department for 25 years and has been the Fire Chief since 2010.
 He has led the department through significant expansion and modernization during his tenure.
 He is a graduate of the Fire Science program at Ogeechee Technical College and is a Nationally Registered EMT.

 Statesboro Fire Department has two stations.
-Station #1 is located at 24 West Grady Street across from the Police Department and Station #2 is located at 1533 Fair Road near the Hospital.
-The department offers a full range of fire and rescue services and currently operates with 48 firefighters and two Administrative Assistants.
+Station #1 is located at 24 West Grady Street across from the Police Department and Station #2 is located at 1533 Fair Road near the hospital.
+The department offers a full range of fire and rescue services and currently operates with 48 full-time firefighters and two Administrative Assistants.

 Our firefighters work three shifts.
 Operational personnel work a 24/48 hour schedule.
 They report to their assigned fire station by 7 a.m. and are in-service working for the citizens for 24 hours.
 The following morning at 7 a.m. their shift ends and they are relieved by the oncoming shift.
 After 48 hours off, they return for their next 24-hour shift.
 This schedule provides thirteen personnel on all three shifts.
 In addition, the Fire Chief and his administrative staff work a normal 40-hour per week schedule and are available during major fires or any other type of incident.